-Low-carb diets tend to cause more rapid weight loss, reports the Harvard School of Public Health.
-But the biggest challenge is keeping the weight off, so choose the diet plan you can stick with for the long haul.
+Low-carb diets tend to cause more rapid weight loss than low-fat/low-calorie diets, reports the Harvard School of Public Health.
+But the biggest challenge is keeping the weight off — so choose the diet plan you can stick with for the long haul.

-For those going low-carb, remember that these diets allow any type of meat and fats like butter, some of which are high in saturated fats.
+For those going low-carb, remember that many of these diets allow any foods high in saturated fat, like red meat and butter.
 You don't want to skimp on fat because it's your source of energy on a low-carb diet.
-But if you have high blood pressure, high cholesterol or diabetes, plan to get mostly healthy unsaturated fats from vegetable oils, avocados and nuts.
+But plan to get most of those fats from unsaturated sources like vegetable oils, avocados and nuts, Goss says, especially if you have high blood pressure, high cholesterol or diabetes.

 - Dietary Guidelines for Americans 2015-2020: Nutritional Goals for Age-Sex Groups Based on Dietary Reference Intakes and Dietary Guidelines Recommendations